What is Adenomyosis?

 Some of the treatment options employed to treat adenomyosis include:

-- Hormonal medications such as progestin intrauterine devices, contraceptive pills, or Depo-Provera injection can help mitigate symptoms.
+- Hormonal medications such as progestin intrauterine devices (eg Mirena) , contraceptive pills, progesterone only pills, or Depo-Provera injection can help.

 - Anti-inflammatory medications such as ibuprofen can help in alleviating pain and discomfort.